johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 draft: true
 ---

-Docker a is platform for developing, shipping and running applications in isolated, lightweight, portable containers.
-It is a critical part of a developer's toolbelt.
-I use it everyday.
+Docker is a platform for developing, shipping and running applications in isolated, lightweight and portable containers.
+It is a critical part of a developer's toolbelt and one I use just about everyday.

-Unfortunately, Docker consumes an enormous amount of disk space.
+Docker can consume a large amount of disk space.
 Per the [Docker documentation](https://docs.docker.com/config/pruning/):

 > Docker takes a conservative approach to cleaning up unused objects (often referred to as "garbage collection"), such as images, containers, volumes, and networks: these objects are generally not removed unless you explicitly ask Docker to do so.
 This can cause Docker to use extra disk space.

+The problems you might encounter with high disk usage include:

+- Poor system performance
+- System crashes
+- Inability to install new software, update existing software or download files

+One solution for reducing Docker hard drive utilization is the `docker prune` command.

+## Docker disk free command

 Use the `docker system df` command to show Docker disk usage.
 Note, [df](<https://en.wikipedia.org/wiki/Df_(Unix)>) stands for "disk free".